kitakar5525/note-linux-on-surface-book-1/README.md

 ### wakeups

-Configure which device to allow wakeup from suspend.
+Configure which wakeup source to allow wakeup from suspend.

-For some reasons we cannot enable or disable wakeup from a devices like lid, keyboard and bluetooth from [/proc/acpi/wakeup](/proc_acpi_wakeup.md).
+For some reasons we cannot enable or disable wakeup from peripheral devices like lid, keyboard or bluetooth from [/proc/acpi/wakeup](/proc_acpi_wakeup.md).

 ```bash
 sudo find / -name wakeup